 The Gatineau plant was built in 1987.
 The plant, which has a total annual treating capacity of approximately 60,000 cubic metres, operates on 8 hectares of land and has a water-borne preservative cylinder, three dry kilns and a pole peeler.
 The plant, located approximately 30 kilometres east of Gatineau, Québec, specializes in the production of utility poles.

-For the year ended December 31, 2010, there were no capital expenditures made at the Gatineau plant.
+For the year ended December 31, 2011, capital expenditures made at the Gatineau plant totalled approximately \$95,000, mainly for the construction of a dry kiln cover and an unloading platform.

 Sorel-Tracy, Québec